superposedinteractive/lumina/README.md

 Including a mention of Lumina in the credits, main menu, or in a credits text file is fine.

+---

+Contributing note: Any code submitted here via PR's or direct commits will be rightfully owned by us.

 _(Or you can just leave the splash screen as it is and you'll satisfy the requirement lol)_